\Lambda-buildings and base change functors: Proof of the first Main Result

+This because each preimage of a point of $X_1'$ under $\phi_1$ is a preimage of a unique point of $X_2'$ under $\phi_2 \circ \psi$.
+The uniqueness of this map yields functoriality, in particular it directly implies the following lemma.

-\begin{lemma} With assumptions and notation as in the first main result let $G$ be a group acting on $X$ by isometries, then $G$ acts on $X'$ by isometries and the map $\phi$ is $G$--equivariant, i.e. assertion \ref{item:mr13} of the first main result holds. \end{lemma} \begin{proof} By functoriality. \end{proof}
+\begin{lemma} With assumptions and notation as in the first main result let $G$ be a group acting on $X$ by isometries, then $G$ acts on $X'$ by isometries and the map $\phi$ is $G$--equivariant. \end{lemma}

-This completes the proof of the first main result.
+This completes the proof of the first Main Result.

-\section{Proof of the second main result}
+\section{Proof of the second Main Result}

+In this section we tackle the second Main Result, where we prove that the fibers of the map discussed in the previous section are again generalized affine buildings.
+The set of apartments on such a fiber will be the non-empty intersections of apartments with this fiber.
+Conditions (A1)-(A3) and (A5) will be more or less direct consequences from the corresponding conditions for the original building.
+In order to prove conditions (A4) and (A6) we consider the structure at infinity of the fiber, making use of results in Section~\ref{section:locs}.

 Let $(X,\cA)$ be an affine building with model space $\MS\define \MS(\RS, \Lambda)$.
 As always assume that $\Lambda$ admits an $F$--module structure and let $e:\Lambda\to \Lambda'$ be an epimorphism of ordered abelian $F$--modules.
 The kernel of $e$ is again an ordered abelian group admitting a natural $F$--module structure.